 - They’ll “do it” because we talked about it.

 - Research actually shows that children are less likely to engage in risky behaviors if they are able to talk to a trusted adult.
-And if they do engage in behaviors, such as sex, they’re more likely to know about, and use, skills to keep them as safe as possible in that context, such as birth control and STI prevention.
+And if they do engage in behaviors, such as sex or underage drinking, they’re more likely to know about, and use, skills to keep them as safe as possible in that context, such as birth control and STI prevention and knowing who to call so they don’t ride in a car with a friend who’s been drinking.

 When to Talk About Things